rail-rain/snippets-jade/README.md

 # snippets-jade

-basic snippets of pug(jade)-language
+Some basic snippets for Pug (formaly Jade) for Atom text editor.

-this is converted from snippets of [language-html](https://github.com/atom/language-html)
+Snippents are generated from the snippets in [language-html](https://github.com/atom/language-html).